Photo by Lorraine Noble

 French Creek Estuary Land is recognized as a priority for conservation

-This unique transect connects 2nd growth Coastal Douglas fir forest, estuary, river and the Salish Sea, providing habitat for an extraordinary diversity of wildlife and plants.
+This land connects Older growth Coastal Douglas fir forest, estuary, river and the Salish Sea, providing habitat for an extraordinary diversity of wildlife and plants.

 large carnivores, black bear and cougar, are known to occur here.